DMarinsa/cars-api/README.md

 This will start an instance of the package on localhost:3000

-Another way to do it is using Make, You'll have to have make installed and use
+Another way to do it is using Make, You'll have to have make installed and use (still in progress might fail)

 ```sh
 make setup